carbon-language/carbon-lang/docs/design/generics/goals.md

 [the expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions),
 with a mechanism within generics that does enforce consistency so that type checking is possible without seeing all implementations.
 This will be Carbon's replacement for open overloading.
-As a result, Carbon generics will need to be able to support operator overloading.
+As a consequence, Carbon generics will need to be able to support operator overloading.

+A specific example is the absolute value function `Abs`.
+We would like to write `Abs(x)` for a variety of types.
+For some types `T`, such as `Int32` or `Float64`, the return type will be the same `T`.
+For other types, such as `Complex64` or `Quaternion`, the return type will be different.
+The generic functions that call `Abs` will need a way to specify whether they only operate on `T` such that `Abs` has signature `T -> T`.

 #### Use cases that are out of scope